 Tuscany – yet again – is well-known for another modern staple.
 Well – perhaps not that modern, as it’s thought that people started enjoying the first operas here.
 The Florentine Camerata started life in the region, and it is thanks to the troupe that we have modern operas to enjoy.

-Tuscany also has its own island – in fact, there’s an archipelago out to the west, meaning that you’ll be able to enjoy an island escape or two once you’ve taken a look around the historic streets and promenades!
-It really does seem as though there’s something for everyone here.
+Tuscany also has its island – in fact, there’s an archipelago out to the west, meaning that you’ll be able to enjoy an island escape or two once you’ve taken a look around the historic streets and promenades!
+It does seem as though there’s something for everyone here.

 A difficult question - it’s mainly best known for its leaning tower as well as for its wines!

 Tuscany is easy to find towards the center-west of the country.

 To get to Tuscany via the air, it’s quickest to head to Florence, where you’ll find Peretola Airport - or the Galileo Airport in Pisa.

 Do you know any interesting facts about Tuscany?
 Share them in the comments below!

 This page was last modified on April 11, 2022.
 Suggest an edit